probe-rs/probe-rs/README.md

 ## Downloading a file

 The `cargo-flash` utility can be used as a cargo subcommand to download a compiled Rust program onto a target device.
 It can also be used to download arbitrary ELF files that might come out of a C/C++ compiler.
-Have a look at [cargo-flash](https://github.com/probe-rs/cargo-flash) for more information.
+Have a look at [cargo-flash](./cargo-flash) for more information.

 ## Better debugging with probe-rs

-If you are looking for a more extended debugging experience, please head over to [cargo-embed](https://github.com/probe-rs/cargo-embed) which provides support for GDB, RTT, and config files.
+If you are looking for a more extended debugging experience, please have a look at [cargo-embed](./cargo-embed) which provides support for GDB, RTT, and config files.

 ## VSCode